-Ultimately, a non-compete clause is a post-termination provision that comes into effect after an employee has left the business of their employer.
-The clause is a legitimate means by which you can prevent an employee from starting a business that:
+A non-compete clause is a provision contained in an employment contract that comes into effect after an employee has left your business.
+This clause is a means by which you can prevent an employee from starting a business that:

-- Business strategies;
+- Business strategies

-- Sales run sheets;
+- Sales run sheets

-- Brand plans;
+- Brand plans

-- Market research data;
+- Market research data

-- Client proposals and presentations; and
+- Client proposals and presentations

-- Training and education material.
+- Training and education material